Complexity of fermionic states: Fermionic complexity

 where $\hat{c}^\dagger_{i}, \hat{c}_{j}$ denote the fermionic creation and annihilation operators and indices $i,j \in 1 \dots N_o$ label all possible single-particle orbitals in a fixed basis.
 If we have a system with $N_o$ available orbitals, the correlation matrix has dimension $N_o\times N_o$.
 Due to Fermi statistics, the correlation matrix eigenvalues satisfy $0\leq\lambda_i\leq1$ and $\sum_i\lambda_i=N_p$.
 Thus, they can be interpreted as single-orbital occupation probabilities in the eigenbasis of $C_{ij}$.
 The eigestates of $C_{ij}$ are commonly referred as the natural orbitals\cite{lowdin1}, which have found modern applications in analyzing strongly correlated many-body systems.\cite{boguslawski1,aikebaier1} We can define one-particle correlation entropy in the state $|\Phi\rangle$ as

 which is a measure of how the occupation probabilities of the natural orbitals collectively differ from 1 or 0.
-As discussed in Sec.~B in Methods, up to a trivial constant, $S_c^p$ is equal to the Renyi entanglement entropy between a single particle and the rest of the system, clarifying the role of $S_P$ as a novel entanglement measure.
-By interchanging the role of particles and holes, we define single-hole occupation probabilities $\tilde{\lambda}_i=1-\lambda_i$, which satisfy $0\leq \tilde{\lambda}_i\leq1$ and $\sum_i\tilde{\lambda}_i=N_o-N_p$.
-We then define a single-hole correlation entropy as
+As discussed in App~\ref{app:corr}, up to a trivial constant, $S_c^p$ is equal to the Renyi entanglement entropy between a single particle and the rest of the system.
+Generic properties of entanglement entropies of fermionic N-particle reduced density matrices have been discussed extensively,\cite{PhysRevA.92.042326,BENATTI20201,PhysRevA.102.042410,PhysRevA.103.052424} and quantities similar to $S_c^p$ have been employed to characterize phase transitions in many-particle systems\cite{PhysRevB.105.115145,PhysRevLett.115.046603} and as measures of correlation\cite{lowdin1,PhysRevA.54.259,PhysRevA.103.042816,Collins+1993+68+74} and complexity. \cite{PhysRevC.107.044318} It is thus useful to establish a connection between $S_P$ and $S_c$, clarifying the role of $S_P$ as a novel entanglement measure.